 How Tom Shields Developed His Insane Underwater Dolphin Kick

-Tom Shields and his underwater dolphin kick were dominant over the course of his NCAA career.
-The yards format heavily favoured the explosive dolphin kicker from Cal-Berkeley, powering him to multiple individual titles in the 100 fly, 100 back, 200 fly, and several relay first place finishes.
+Particularly in the short course yards format, which heavily favored the explosive dolphin kicker from Cal-Berkeley, powering him to multiple individual titles in the 100 fly, 100 back, and 200 fly and several relay first-place finishes.

-He has extended his prowess to the short course metres pool as well, being the fastest American ever in the 50 and 100-metres butterfly.
-More recently, however, Shields has made the jump to the long course pool, winning the 200m butterfly at the 2014 US Nationals in a time of 1:55.09.
 The time so far has made him the 3rd fastest man in the world for the event this year, half a second behind 2012 London Olympic gold medalist Chad Le Clos of South Africa.

-SEE ALSO: How to Develop an Awesome Underwater Dolphin Kick
+See also: How to Develop an Awesome Underwater Dolphin Kick

-During an interview with the MSS Shields’ shared some of the “secrets” for what had led him to developing such a standout dolphin kick.
 Shields’ admitted that it was largely as a result of making the underwater work habitual.
 It wasn’t necessarily a secret technical tip, or some secret dryland exercise, it was that he had made his underwater work part of his daily swimming.

 The secret to Shields’ massive underwater dolphin kick was simply this: Time spent.